 - Users.
 These are the people who want to get their identity verified.
 It might be whenever they need to prove they’re at least 18, want to open a bank account or anything else.
 A set portion of the CVC paid for verification goes to the user.

-It should be noted that the system is set up to incentivise all groups to participate in Civic.
+The system is set up to incentivise all groups to participate in Civic.

 - A quicker way of getting verified so they can access the services they want faster

 - A much safer way of storing and verifying their confidential information